barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

     }
   }, Cesium.ScreenSpaceEventType.LEFT_CLICK);
 ```
-Using `id`, instead of the reference to the instance itself, allows the primitive - and the application - to avoid keeping a reference to the full instance, including its reference to the geometry, in memory after the primitive is constructed.
+Using `id`, instead of the reference to the instance itself, allows the primitive - and our application - to avoid keeping a reference to the full instance, including its reference to the geometry, in memory after the primitive is constructed.
 Since a geometry can contain several large typed arrays, this allows us to save a significant amount of memory.

 ## Geometry Instances